 The school district of Polk County Public Schools already has a number of initiatives to promote family engagement such as Parent Involvement Resource Centers and a Books Bridge Bus initiative (traveling media centers).
-The Books Bridge Bus travels to area schools weekly and delivers information and books to students.
+The Books Bridge Bus travels to area preK centers and academically challenged schools daily and delivers information and books to students.